• Skip to primary navigation

 So, oh yeah, add “love” up there in the list of all those other things I said you would need that were not almonds or a food processor.

-In smoothies, on apples, on graham crackers, in a recipe, on a spoon, on your fingers… Enjoy any way you would normally enjoy peanut butter.
+In smoothies, on apples, on graham crackers, in a recipe, on a spoon, on your fingers… Enjoy any way you would normally enjoy your almond butter.
 Thank me later.

 Servings: 1 pound